 Discovering the careers of the future was the challenge for the young people, at Alameda campus, who had the opportunity to participate in activities related to architecture, electronics, aerospace and many others.
 The activities at Taguspark campus were focused on video games and smart cars.

 João Richart, is 14 years old and he wants to “quickly” decide what to do in the future.
 He would like to come to Técnico “to become a computer engineer”, he says.
 Whoever saw him programming the sounds of each banana knows that he has a talent for that.
 João Botto “is almost sure” that he wants to become a mechanical engineer, but he knows that he has to come to Técnico “for sure”: “because it’s a unique opportunity.
 Técnico is one of the top Portuguese universities”, he explains.

 Although all these students will enter the university in a few years, they share the same ideas: they enjoy doing the activities, they know that engineering is fun and they are sure that they will come back next year.

-This year’s edition comes to an end and, as in previous years, brought together Basic and Secondary school students.
+This year’s edition comes to an end and, as in previous years, brought together Basic and High school students.
 The first week was addressed to secondary school students.
 Find out more about that week here.